the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 ## Inviting Diverse Contributions

+Our Book Dash attendees are:
+- First time Book Dash attendees who have previously interacted with the project or community to send in their application describing where/how in the project and community they would like to contribute.
+- Previous Book Dash attendees to express their interest to participate again as a contributors, members of planning committee and/or mentors.
+Book Dash mentors facilitating other attendees' contributions in one or multiple of the contribution sessions based on their interest and availability.

-As a community-driven guidebook, _The Turing Way_ aims to co-create contents that are comprehensible and beneficial for the wider community of data scientists and researchers.
+As a community-driven guidebook, _The Turing Way_ aims to co-create contents that are comprehensible and beneficial for the wider community of researchers, data scientists and individuals working in research infrastructure roles.
 Hence, _The Turing Way_ specifically welcomes contributors from diverse fields, identities, and backgrounds who can propose ideas and work on new aspects of an existing chapter or create new chapters in its guides.

 All the contributions are managed through GitHub.